HardisonCo/.github/international/namibia/na-health/hms-ehr/index.md

 ## Integration Points

-This document outlines how HMS-EHR is integrated with na_Health systems in Namibia.
+This document outlines how HMS-EHR is integrated with na-health systems in Namibia.